 Limited available data are not sufficient to determine whether the use of sarilumab during human pregnancy is associated with risk for major birth defects or miscarriage.
 Monoclonal antibodies, like sarilumab, are increasingly transported across the placenta as pregnancy progresses, with the largest amount transferred during the third trimester.
 This may affect immune response in the in utero exposed infant.
 Concentrations of immunoglobulin G (IgG), in response to antigen challenge, may be reduced in the fetus/infant of treated mothers.
 Consider risks and benefits prior to administering live or live-attenuated vaccines to neonates or infants who were exposed to sarilumab in utero.
 In an animal reproduction study, consisting of a combined embryo-fetal and pre- and postnatal development study with monkeys that received intravenous administration of sarilumab, there was no evidence of embryotoxicity or fetal malformations with exposures up to approximately 84 times the maximum recommended human dose (MRHD).
 Animal data suggest sarilumab may affect labor and obstetric delivery.
 Inhibition of IL-6 signaling may interfere with cervical ripening and dilatation and myometrial contractile activity, leading to potential delays in parturition.
 For mice deficient in IL-6, parturition was delayed relative to wild-type mice without this deficiency.
 Administration of recombinant IL-6 to the deficient mice restored the normal timing of delivery.
-There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to sarilumab during pregnancy.
-Physicians are encouraged to register patients and pregnant women are encouraged to register themselves by calling 1-877-311-8972.

 There is no information available on the presence of sarilumab in human milk or its effects on the breast-fed infant or milk production.
 Maternal immunoglobulin G (IgG) is present in human milk.
 The effects of local exposure on the gastrointestinal tract and potential limited systemic exposure to the infant are unknown.
 Consider the developmental and health benefits of breast-feeding along with the mother's clinical need for sarilumab and the potential adverse effects on the breast-fed infant from sarilumab or the underlying maternal condition.